 Book two 15-minute interval breaks during the day to check in on your body.

 - Aim for one mid-morning and one mid-afternoon break every day for a week.
 Start by just noticing how your body feels at those moments; bonus points for then taking the break your body wants.

 Each week, we offer you a few life-shifting experiments to try on your own.
 We’d love to hear how they turn out, and what insights they provoke!
 Connect with The Living Experiment on Facebook and share your stories with us there.

-- Visit The Energy Project blog for more information on managing energy to improve productivity.
+- Visit The Energy Project Ideas for more information on managing energy to improve productivity

 - Sign up for our newsletter so you can stay up to date with us and get notified when a new episode is available.